iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 INFO:tensorflow:Final Streaming Accuracy: 0.7969
 ```

+Comparing the evaluation from local training with training on the AI DevCloud we can see that the accuracy has decreased.

 ## Testing Your IDC Model

 Once the relevant shell script has finished the testing program will start.
 In my example I had two classes 0 and 1 (IDC negative & IDC positive), a classification of 0 shows that the AI thinks the image is not IDC positive, and a classification of 1 is positive.